alosec/cafedelia/memory-bank/activeContext.md

 # Active Context

 ## Current State
-- **Date**: July 20, 2025
+- **Date**: July 21, 2025
-- **Focus**: Cafedelia Setup - Memory Bank Creation and Architecture Foundation
+- **Focus**: Claude Code GUI Wrapper Development
-- **Status**: Project initialization complete, beginning implementation planning
+- **Status**: Standalone Cafedelia complete, focusing on Claude Code integration

 ## Cafedelia Fork Strategy (July 20, 2025)

-### Strategic Decision: Fork Elia Instead of Building from Scratch
+### Strategic Decision: Focus Exclusively on Claude Code
-**Rationale**: Leverage proven Textual UI framework and configuration system while adding CLI provider capabilities
+**Rationale**: Build the GUI that Claude Code should have had from the beginning - complete session management and intelligence

-**What We Get Free**:
+**What We Get Free from Elia**:
 - Beautiful, functional Textual interface
-- Robust model/provider configuration system
+- Robust configuration system for models
-- SQLite persistence and chat history
+- SQLite persistence for session tracking
 - Professional screen management and navigation
 - Theme system and customization

-- TOML configuration patterns
+**What We Add for Claude Code**:

-**What We Add**:
+- Visual session browser and management
-- CLI provider support alongside API providers
+- Claude Code session discovery from filesystem
-- Claude Code session discovery and management
+- Tmux integration for session embedding
-- Tmux integration for terminal session embedding
+- Session intelligence and progress monitoring
-- Background session monitoring with intelligence layer
+- Model configuration GUI for Claude Code's available models

 ### Fork Analysis Complete
 **Elia Architecture Assessment**: ✅